Skip to main content

 Do smart bulbs still work when WiFi is down?

-Cloud-only bulbs (Govee, Wyze) generally stop responding to app or voice control during a Wi-Fi outage.
-Local-control bulbs (Kasa) keep running scheduled routines because the schedule executes inside the bulb itself.
+Wi-Fi bulbs (Govee, Wyze, Kasa, WiZ) generally stop responding to app or voice control during a Wi-Fi or internet outage, since the command path runs through your router and the manufacturer's cloud.
 Hub-based bulbs (Philips Hue) keep working across the Zigbee mesh for any rule that doesn't require internet — local scenes and schedules continue, while remote-access features pause until the connection comes back.
-The basic dimming function works on every bulb in this guide as a regular dumb bulb when Wi-Fi is offline.
+The basic on/off function works on every bulb in this guide as a regular dumb bulb at the wall switch when Wi-Fi is offline.

 Are smart bulbs worth it if I only want white light?

 Yes, but skip the color models and buy tunable-white-only bulbs instead.
-The WiZ Connected tunable-white version covers 2700K to 6500K, includes scheduling, voice control, and HomeKit support, and costs less than the color SKU.
+The WiZ Connected tunable-white version covers 2700K to 6500K, includes scheduling and voice control through Alexa, Google, and Siri-via-voice-bridge, and costs less than the color SKU.
 Tunable white matters more than most buyers realize — warm 2200-2700K light supports better sleep in the evening, and cool 5000-6500K light supports focus during the day.
-Wirecutter calls out the WiZ tunable white as the best white-only value pick across two review cycles.
+Wirecutter calls the WiZ a great budget alternative to Hue, and its tunable-white SKU carries the same value case at a lower price than the color model.

 Which smart bulbs work with Apple HomeKit?

 Philips Hue Color A19 has the deepest HomeKit integration, including Adaptive Lighting support that shifts color temperature automatically across the day.
-The LIFX A19 and WiZ Connected Smart Bulbs also support HomeKit natively without a hub.
+The LIFX A19 supports HomeKit natively without a hub.
+WiZ Connected does not run native HomeKit — it reaches Siri only through the WiZ voice bridge, so it is not a true HomeKit device.
 Govee, Kasa, and Wyze are Alexa-and-Google only — no HomeKit support.
-For Apple ecosystem households, the practical pick list narrows to Hue, LIFX, and WiZ.
+For Apple ecosystem households that want native HomeKit, the practical pick list narrows to Hue and LIFX.

 How many smart bulbs can one WiFi network actually handle before things break?